-Perform the following steps to determine if the recommended state is implemented: Verify that the MaxKeepAliveRequests directive in the Apache configuration to have a value of 100 or more.
-If the directive is not present the default value is 100.
+Perform the following steps to determine if the recommended state is implemented: Verify that the MaxKeepAliveRequests directive in the Apache configuration either has a value of 100 or more or is not present.
+If the directive is not present, the default value is 100.

-Add or modify the MaxKeepAliveRequests directive in the Apache configuration to have a value of 100 or more.
+Perform the following to implement the recommended state: Add or modify the MaxKeepAliveRequests directive in the Apache configuration to have a value of 100 or more.